 However, the Dominion remained first and foremost a successful cinema.
-In 1958 a film adaptation of Roger and Hammerstein’s South Pacific ran for a record breaking 4 years and 22 weeks.
-This was followed by the European premiere of Cleopatra in 1963 and the premiere of The Sound of Music in 1965 which went on to run at the Dominion for 3 years.
-In 1977 George Lucas’ Star Wars premiered jointly at the Dominion and the now demolished Leicester Square Theatre, with The Empire Strikes Back and Return of the Jedi also premiering at the Dominion in 1980 and 1983 respectively.
+In 1958, a film adaptation of Roger and Hammerstein’s South Pacific ran for a record breaking four years and 22 weeks.
+This was followed by the European premiere of Cleopatra in 1963 and the premiere of The Sound of Music in 1965, which went on to run at the Dominion for three years.
+In 1977, George Lucas’ Star Wars premiered jointly at the Dominion and the now demolished Leicester Square Theatre, with The Empire Strikes Back and Return of the Jedi also premiering at the Dominion in 1980 and 1983 respectively.

 By the end of the 1970s, with the rising popularity of multiplex cinemas and television, the era of single screen cinemas and long-running film showings came to an end and the Dominion entered another period of adjustment as it adapted to being primarily a venue for music acts.
 Musical talents including David Bowie, Madness, The Pointer Sisters, The Four Tops, Bon Jovi and Van Morrison played at the Dominion throughout the 1970s and 80s.

-We Will Rock You rocked the Dominion for the last time on 31 May 2014 after which the Dominion underwent a multi-million pound renovation reopening in September of the same year.
+We Will Rock You rocked the Dominion for the last time on 31 May 2014 after which the Dominion underwent a multi-million pound renovation before reopening in September of the same year.

 Despite a colourful past and its altering use, the one constant the Dominion has maintained is its capacity to stay at the forefront of technological development.
 The 20th Century saw John Logie Baird trial his large screen colour projection television at the Dominion before the Todd-AO system was installed in 1958 projecting high-resolution film onto a wider screen.
-In the 21st century, technological development moved backstage, our modern flying system, which controls the movement of sets in and out of the stage, has the ability to hold over 40 tonnes of weight allowing us to house the largest West End and Broadway sets.
-In addition technology such as the building management system, which ensures the efficiency of our heating and cooling systems, as well as LED lighting, has resulted in the theatre reducing its carbon footprint by over 40% since 2010 and the Dominion remains the only West End theatre to have been awarded the Gold Award by the Green Tourism Scheme.
+In the 21st Century, technological development moved backstage.
+Our modern flying system, which controls the movement of sets in and out of the stage, allows us to house the largest West End and Broadway sets, and technology such as the building management system has resulted in the theatre reducing its carbon footprint by over 20% since 2010.

-For over 80 years the Dominion has been a mainstay of the West End, whether it be for film, music, variety acts or theatre and whilst the type of entertainment may change, the Dominion always remains a venue ahead of its time.
+For 90 years the Dominion has been a mainstay of the West End, whether it be for film, music, variety acts or theatre and whilst the type of entertainment may change, the Dominion always remains a venue ahead of its time.